JiananAlvin/JiananAlvin.github.io/about.md

     <img src="https://raw.githubusercontent.com/JiananAlvin/ImageBed/master/202201300229178.jpg" width="150"/>
 </div>
 <div>
     <br>Hi, I am Jianan Xu, a senior studying General Engineering (specialization: Computer Science) at the Technical University of Denmark (<a href="https://www.dtu.dk">DTU</a>).
-I am now studying at Johns Hopkins University (<a href="https://www.jhu.edu/">JHU</a>) as an exchange student in the United States.
+I am now studying at the Johns Hopkins University (<a href="https://www.jhu.edu/">JHU</a>) as an exchange student in the United States.
 This blog records my life and studies.
 Enthusiasm for life and thirst for knowledge are "nourishment" for my growth.
 I will spare no effort to cultivate my "sprout" here; let it grow strong.
 Please feel free to contact me for my complete CV.
 <br><br> </div>